The Good Dinosaur: Plot

-In an alternate history, the asteroid that would have caused the Cretaceous–Paleogene extinction event passes harmlessly by the Earth.
+In an alternate history, the asteroid that would have caused the Cretaceous–Paleogene extinction event passes harmlessly by the Earth, resulting in many animals surviving, including Dinosaurs.
 Millions of years later, Apatosaurus farmers Henry and Ida have three children: Libby, Buck, and Arlo.
 While his siblings successfully complete hard tasks and are allowed to "make their mark" (a mud-print) on the family's corn silo, Arlo struggles due to his weaker physique and timid nature.
 Hoping to boost Arlo's confidence, Henry tasks Arlo with guarding the silo from thieving creatures, and watching the "critter trap" set nearby.
-The trap captures a feral caveboy, but Arlo cannot bring himself to kill him and sets him free.
-Frustrated, Henry orders Arlo to follow him into a ravine to track the caveboy down, but the two turn back home when a severe thunderstorm begins.
+The trap captures a feral child, but Arlo cannot bring himself to kill him and sets him free.
+Frustrated, Henry orders Arlo to follow him into a ravine to track the caveboy down, but they turn back home when a severe thunderstorm begins.
 Henry saves Arlo's life from a flash flood, but is killed by debris.

 Without his father, Arlo shoulders more of the workload.
 He spots the same caveboy robbing the silo; blaming the caveboy for Henry's death, Arlo chases him into the river, and both of them are washed miles downstream.
 Arlo is knocked unconscious, and awakens to find himself far from home with the caveboy, who ignores Arlo's initial annoyance and tries to bring him food.
 Arlo warms up to the caveboy after he saves him from a vicious snake-like creature; this feat impresses Forrest Woodbush, an eccentric Styracosaurus who decides he wants the caveboy for a pet.
 He forces Arlo to compete with him to give the boy a name he will respond to, and Arlo wins the game when he calls the boy "Spot".
 Arlo and Spot bond as they follow the riverbank back towards the farm.
 One night, Arlo laments his lost family, and Spot reveals that his own parents are both dead.

 Later, when a storm strikes, Arlo suffers a panic attack and flees into the wilderness, losing track of the riverbank.
 The next morning, Arlo and Spot are noticed by a band of viciously carnivorous pterodactyls, who attack Arlo and attempt to eat Spot.
 Fleeing the pterodactyls, Arlo and Spot encounter Tyrannosaurus siblings Nash and Ramsey, who drive off the predators.